sapbasisru/hanacleaner_helper/README.md

-HANAСleaner Starting Utility in the Predefined System Environment
+HANAСleaner Starting Utility in the Predefined Environment
 ===

 The description available in Russian only.